danyu1/danyu1/README.md

 ## 🛠️ What I'm Working On

-- **Probabilistic ML Research**: Using **Conditional Variational Autoencoders** to model chaotic dynamical systems — accepted at **AGU Fall Meeting 2025**
+- **Probabilistic ML Research**: Using **Resnet-Inspired Conditional Variational Autoencoders** to model chaotic dynamical systems — accepted at **AGU Fall Meeting 2025** in New Orlenas, Lousiana.
 - **Time-Series Forecasting Tool**: Built a full LSTM pipeline to forecast NCAA Track & Field performance using scraped and normalized real-world data
-- **Simulation Tools**: Interested in modeling physical systems and building interpretable representations for stochastic behavior
+- **Computer Vision Research**: Developing an ML Pipeline in order to build a comprehensive database for data centers in the U.S.

 ---